A Pattern Approach to Interaction Design

 Updates and Errata

-- Please see the Errata page for corrections to the current book in print, and please send me an email if you discover any other mistakes - thanks!
+- See the errata page for corrections to the current book in print.
+Please drop me an email if you discover any other mistakes.
+Thanks!

-- Finally, for general, up-to-date information about HCI patterns, make sure to check hcipatterns.org!
+- Finally, for general information about HCI patterns, check out hcipatterns.org.